 - Special category is anonymised for statistical analysis.
 You are under no obligation to provide this information and there are no consequences for your application(s) if you choose not to provide it.
 Collection of this data is voluntary, we do it with your explicit consent.

 If your application for employment is unsuccessful, JNCC will hold your data on file for two years after the end of the relevant recruitment, to comply with the Constitutional Reform and Governance Act 2010.

 We will not share your data with third parties, unless your application for employment is successful and we make you an offer of employment.
 JNCC will then share your data with the referees (employer, academic and/or character) you have supplied to us.

-For placement participants, JNCC will hold your data on file for one year after the end of the placement.
+For placement participants, JNCC will hold your data on file for two years after the end of the placement.
 At the end of that period, your data is deleted or destroyed.

 Your rights and our contact information

 Address: Data Protection Manager, Joint Nature Conservation Committee, Monkstone House, City Road, Peterborough, Cambridgeshire, PE1 1JY

 The contact details for the Data Protection Officer responsible for monitoring that JNCC is meeting the requirements of Data Protection legislation are as follows:

 Address: Defra Group Data Protection Officer, Department for Environment, Food and Rural Affairs, SW Quarter, 2nd floor, Seacole Block, 2 Marsham Street, London SW1P 4DF.